microsoft/SQLServerPSModule/SUPPORT.md

 feature request as a new Issue.

 When opening issues or feature requests, please include the following information:
-- The version of PowerShell
+- The output of $PSVersionTable
-- The version of the SqlServer PowerShell module
+- The output of (Get-Module SQLServer).Version
 - The version of Sql Server or Azure SQL